This information will help you understand how drinking alcohol can affect your surgery. It also explains what we can do

 - A longer hospital stay

 What We Will Do

-At Memorial Sloan Kettering (MSK), we talk to everyone about their alcohol intake.
+At MSK, we talk to everyone about their alcohol intake.
 Your healthcare providers will ask you about the amount of alcohol you drink every day.
 This includes beer, wine, and liquor.
 They will also ask you to answer the questions below, which are known as the CAGE questionnaire.

 In the last year:

 - Have you ever felt you should cut down on your drinking?

 - Have people annoyed you by criticizing your drinking?

 - Have you ever felt bad or guilty about your drinking?